 This message is displayed when comments have been disabled on a post.
 However, some users report seeing the message unexpectedly.

-In this article, we’ll show you how to fix ‘Comments are closed’ in WordPress.
+In this article, we will show you how to fix ‘Comments are closed’ in WordPress.

 What Is the ‘Comments Are Closed’ in WordPress Error?

-The comment area of your WordPress blog allows your website visitors to give feedback, ask questions, offer their own point of view on the topic, and respond to other comments.
+The comment area of your WordPress blog allows your website visitors to give feedback, ask questions, offer their own points of view on the topic, and respond to other comments.